 Work with native speakers for keyword research

-Working with a native speaker who lives in the area will also help you capitalize on local colloquialisms, culture, and other aspects that might not be readily obvious to someone who speaks a language fluently but doesn’t live there.
+Working with a native speaker allows you to capitalize on local colloquialisms, culture, and other aspects of semantics that might not be readily obvious to someone who speaks a language fluently but doesn’t live there.

-Have you native speaker contributors help you perform keyword research specifically for the targeted country.
-Don't just rely on translating your existing content — you’ll also want to create content campaigns that are tailored to address issues the local audience cares about.
+Don't just rely on translating your existing content.
+You should also create content that is tailored to address issues the local audience cares about.

 Site structure for international visitors

-For most moderately sized companies, creating subdirectories or sub folders branched from their primary TLD tends to work best.
-This allows you to channel all the power of the domain together.
-It also becomes simple to add an additional country later if you ever expand again.
+For most moderately sized companies, creating sub-directories or sub-folders branched from a primary TLD tends to work best.
+This allows you to channel all the power of the domain.
+It also becomes simple to add an additional country later if you choose to expand again.

-There are 3 main options to setting up hreflang tags.
-You can add them to the HTML for your site, include them in your sitemap, or add them to the HTTP header.
 Regardless of which one you choose, make sure that all of the pages point to each other.
 For example, the US English version of a page - hreflang=en-us - should provide access to the UK version - hreflang=en-uk - for UK users and the UK should point back to the US for US visitors.
-If you fail to connect the pages from both sides, you may find yourself running into errors.
-Google offers good information regarding hreflang tags here.
+If you fail to connect the pages from both sides, you may find yourself running into errors in Google Search Console.

 Look for international competitors and strategies on local markets